CodeX-Academy-Official/badges/teams/codereview1.md

 # Code Review Apprentice 1

-A developer who can work efficiently in a Scrum context.
+A developer who can effectively review and give feedback on code written by developers.

 ## Master the following skills: